 Each room in a house can benefit from different lighting.
-From the kitchen to the laundry room and everything between, it's a good idea to consider a variety of light bulbs to find the one that you like best.
-I have some opinions of my own which I will provide here to give you some ideas.
+From the living room to the laundry room and everything between, it's a good idea to consider a variety of light bulbs to find the one that you like best.
+I have some opinions of my own, which I will provide here to give you some ideas.

 Ovens Still Use Incandescent Light Bulbs

 An especially important place where you need good lighting is the oven.
-If you have a poor quality light bulb in your oven it can cause foods to appear under or overcooked, which throws a nasty wrench in the perfect meal.
+If you have a poor-quality light bulb in your oven, it can cause foods to appear undercooked or overcooked, which throws a nasty wrench in the perfect meal.
 To my knowledge, specialty incandescent light bulbs are still needed for oven light bulbs; these types of incandescents will likely be safe from the incandescent ban of 2012.

 The best light bulbs for kitchens will be high CRI with relatively high color temperatures.
 Specialty incandescent light bulbs with high CRI are best for ovens.